jampamatos/portfolio/README.md

 2. **Easter Egg**: Create a mock MS-DOS prompt as a fun, hidden feature for users to discover.

 These enhancements will continue to build on the nostalgic theme while adding modern functionality and interactivity.
 Stay tuned for updates!

+## Recent Fixes and Technical Notes

+### [2025-10-07] — Project Details Window Fix

+A bug was identified where project detail windows could not be reopened after being closed, displaying the message:

+> "Window for project 'Wave of the Fist (Incompleto)' already open."

+This issue occurred because closed windows remained registered in the global `openWindows` array, preventing them from being recreated.

+#### Fix Summary

+- Replaced the title-based duplicate check with a DOM query using each project’s unique `data-project-id`.
+- Added a `bringToFront()` utility to focus and raise any already-open project window instead of blocking it.
+- Implemented a `MutationObserver` within `createWindow()` to automatically remove window titles from `openWindows` when their corresponding elements are removed from the DOM.

+#### Result

+Project detail windows can now be reopened normally after being closed, and the system correctly handles focusing existing windows without duplication.
+This change improves both **user experience** and **state consistency** across the desktop interface.

 ## Credits